ahmetaa/zemberek-nlp/classification/README.md

 ## Using the Classifier

 Once a model is generated, applying it to documents is straight forward.
+One important thing is that before the prediction operation, input text should be processed same as the training data.

 Here is an example: